June 12-13, 2023

 • Attend the conference in person.

-• Submit any PowerPoint presentations to conference organizers no later than Thursday, May 25, 2023.
+• Submit any PowerPoint presentations to conference organizers no later than Thursday, May 23, 2024.
 (Only one presentation should be submitted per session.
-If multiple speakers are scheduled to present during one session, their presentations should be combined into one file.)
-Presentation files will be shared with conference participants electronically and will be posted on both the conference website and the conference app.
+If multiple speakers are scheduled to present during one session, their presentations should be combined into a single file.)
+Presentation files will be shared with conference participants in the conference app.

 • Adhere to federal copyright laws and regulations when preparing presentation content.